AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-tags.md

 - **Type**: `commerce.order`
 - **XDM data**: `%place order%`

-## Setting identity
+## Set identity in storefront events

-Experience Platform connector profiles are joined and generated based on the `identityMap` and the `personalEmail` identity fields in XDM Experience events.
+Storefront events contain profile information based on the `personalEmail` (for account events) and `identityMap` (for all other storefront events) fields.
+The Experience Platform connector joins and generates profiles based on these two fields.
+Each field, however, has different steps to follow to create profiles:

+>[!NOTE]
+>
-If you have a previous setup that relies on different fields, you can continue to use those.
-To set Experience Platform connector profile identity fields, you must set the following fields:
+>If you have a previous setup that relies on different fields, you can continue to use those.

-- `personalEmail` - Account events only - follow the steps outlined above for [account events](#createaccount)
+- `personalEmail` - Applies to account events only.
+Follow the steps, rules, and actions outlined [above](#createaccount)
-- `identityMap` - All other events.
+- `identityMap` - Applies to all other storefront events.
 See the following example.

 ### Example